equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

 * **response_type** is part of oauth2 spec [rfc6749](https://datatracker.ietf.org/doc/html/rfc6749)
 * **response_mode** is part of OIDC [core](https://openid.net/specs/openid-connect-core-1_0.html)
   * Specifies the method for sending back the token to the client
-  * One of the reasons why our code supports both GET and POST requests to the redirect_uri endpoint
+  * Not part of rfc6749 (oAuth2)
-* The Microsoft Identity Platform seems to expect a few optional parameters (from RFC) to be mandatory and adds new ones (like response_mode for oAuth2 code grant)
+  * The Microsoft Identity Platform add this as a optional/recommended parameters for oAuth2 as well.
+Default value is "query"